mohammad-jaffal/medically-project/README.md

 <br>

 ### Admin Stories
-- As a doctor, I want to accept or decline requested doctors.
+- As an admin, I want to accept or decline requested doctors.
-- As a doctor, I want to add new domains.
+- As an admin, I want to add new domains.
-- As a doctor, I want to track the stats of all users and doctors.
+- As an admin, I want to track the stats of all users and doctors.

 <br><br>